prekshyapanth/python/README.md

 # python
-Python is a programming language
+Python is a programming language.
+Python has different modules and functions.